This was started at the beginning of August 2016 but got a little forgotten about… It’s now complete and below is the full build.

 I don’t play the game but really liked the design of the sword and I knew I had to have a go at making my own.
 I had tried mdf on my Thunderfury build and wanted something a bit more lightweight.
 I decided to have ago at making it from 0.8mm foamex which should be light and pretty strong when layered.
 I also want the center section to light up and do the outer layer of the grip in Worbla which I had never used before .

 I started out creating a blueprint using reference images I had collected and based the scale of the sword on having a two handed grip in my hands.
 The blueprint was then cut up to create templates.
+This blueprint is available from my Etsy store if you would like to try out the build for yourself.

 I began the blade part of the build by tracing around the template onto two pieces of 0.8mm foamex.
 I added a tang to the end of the sword which the grip would slide over.
 The two halves were then roughly cut out using my bandsaw.